Applying for part-time post-secondary study

 How to take a term off or come back after a term off

-When you wish to resume your studies again, simply visit Office of the Registrar forms and fill out the Re-Admission/Program Transfer form clearly indicating in the notes section that you want to be put back in your Part-Time Online program and for which term.
+When you wish to resume your studies again, complete the Re-Admission/Program Transfer form clearly indicating in the notes section that you want to be put back in your Part-Time Online program and for which term.
 You will not need to reapply through OntarioColleges.ca.

 Congratulations on completing your program!
 Please fill out the application to graduate and send it to your division contact below:

 - School of Community Studies & School of Nursing: Anabela Ferreira

 - School of Design: Kristin Armstrong

 - School of Information Technology: Nancy Delorey

 - Lawrence Kinlin School of Business: Katrina Padyk

 - School of Language and Liberal Studies: Kevin Van Lierop

 - School of Tourism, Hospitality & Culinary Arts: Tricia Tankovic